FraunhoferISST/DataspaceConnector/docs/pages/documentation/v6/usage-control.md

 Following the specifications of the IDSA Position Paper about Usage Control, the IDS defines 21 policy classes.
 The Dataspace Connector currently implements nine of these.

-Examples for each of them can be found by using the endpoint `POST /api/examples/policy`.
-The usage policy is added to the metadata of a resource.
-The classes at `io.dataspaceconnector.service.usagecontrol` read, classify, verify, and enforce the policies at runtime.

 | No. | Title                                          | Support | Implementation |
 |:----|:-----------------------------------------------|:-------:|:-------|
 | 1   | Allow the Usage of the Data                    | x       | provides data usage without any restrictions